 Private Equity-Non-Real Estate Focused-Adams Street Co-investment Fund V A-The Plan invests in a non-real estate private equity co-investment fund managed by Adams Street Partners, LLC.
 The Fund was formed for the purpose of investing in co-investments.
 The investment is typically made through an intermediary vehicle controlled by the sponsor, and therefore, the Fund does not have control of the disposition of the underlying asset.
 The Adams Street funds are closed-end funds that do not issue redeemable interests.
 Discretionary distributions are provided during the term of the fund.
 The General Partner is not allocated management fees and receives an allocation of 100.00% of the incentive amount.
 The lead sponsor values the investment and Adams Street typically relies on this valuation, which requires that Adams Street review the sponsor's valuation methodology and if not using the valuation as of the reporting date, make any necessary cash flow and market value adjustments.
-Each quarter, the co-investment team monitor reviews the valuation received from the sponsor and determines if the valuation methodology is reasonable.
-The valuation is allocated to each Fund based on their pro rata ownership percentage.
+Each quarter, the co-investment team monitor reviews the valuation is allocated to each Fund based on their pro rata ownership percentage.
 The Valuation Committee reviews and approves all co-investment valuations.
 Valuation Committee sign-off must be completed before any financial statements using the quarterly valuations can be provided to investors.